eums/website/get-involved/index.markdown

 * [Community engagement](#community-engagement)
 * [Tours](#tours)

 Interested?
-Contact [secretary@eums.org.uk](mailto:secretary@eums.org.uk) or come and find us at one of our rehearsals!
+[Join our members' facebook group](http://www.facebook.com/groups/ed.music.society/) or come and find us at one of our rehearsals!
+You can also [contact us](/contact-us/) directly.

 ### Making music